Traumatic Brain Injuries

 If you or someone you love has suffered a traumatic brain injury, we encourage you to contact us for a free consultation.
 Our Seattle brain injury attorneys are committed to helping victims of TBI and their families, and we will do everything we can to get you the compensation you deserve.

-Call (425) 585-4009 or contact us online to schedule a free consultation with our traumatic brain injury attorneys in Seattle, WA.
+Call (425) 585-4009 or contact us online to schedule a free consultation with our Seattle traumatic brain injury lawyers.

 $29.3 Million Brain Injury